lalawue/PinStackView/README.md

 - minHeight(): min points or inner height ratio after padding, high priority than height()
 - size(): highest priority than width(), height(), max/min width & height, points or ratio after padding
 - alignSelf(): high priroty than PinStackView's alignment, only for this item
-- grow(): in .fixed style and .start / .end distribution, means when all items length less than container's length, the grow one will take all extra space with ratio
+- grow(): in .fixed style and .start / .end distribution, it means item using dynamic length in axis direction after all fixed items length acumulated; no meanings in .equal distribution or .auto style
-- shrink(): in .fixed style and.start / .end distribution, means when all items length greater than container's length, then shrink one will shrink extra sapce whth ratio
+- shrink(): in .fixed style and.start / .end distribution, it means item using dynamic length in axis direction after all fixed items length acumulated; no meanings in .equal distribution or .auto style
-- reset(): reset to default

 ## Coding Example